Ume203/Udacity-Nanodegree-PowerBI-Project3-Portfolio-05082025-/README.md

 4. Summary report

-After submission, I have created drill through page for utilize industly data and sales data for more informaiton and practice drill through functionality.
+After submission, I have created drill through page to utilize industly data and sales data for more informaiton and to see the clear information .

 5. Drill Through State
 ![4](Screenshots/4-Drill-Through-State.png)